 IMPACT Spinal Protection Backpack is a multi-award winning brand pitched as the only ergonomic brand to be endorsed and recommended by Singapore Physiotherapy Association and The Chiropractic Association (Singapore).
-Weighing about 1.05kg, its Patented Orthopaedic Spinal Protection System (OSPS) molds to the back and the bag comes with stress-free straps, a detachable waist belt, parachute pull rings to easy adjusting and reflective material so your child is always visible.
+Weighing about 1.05kg, its Patented Orthopaedic Spinal Protection System (OSPS) moulds to the back and the bag comes with stress-free straps, a detachable waist belt, parachute pull rings for easy adjusting and reflective material so your child is always visible.
 IMPACT also has roller bags to take the weight off your kid’s shoulders altogether.

-Kindergarten-aged kids (one to five years) are sure to love Affenzahn (pictured top).
+Kindergarten-aged kids (one to five years) are sure to love Affenzahn (pictured top) kids’ rucksacks.
 These eco-friendly bags put the fun in functional and come in cool animal and creatures shapes in all sizes and colours.
 They even double up as cuddle buddies with retractable tongues, arms and buckles.
 You can pick from a range of small to large ‘Friends’ and even Cotton Friends which are made from 100% organic cotton.

-From $65, buy from Ergokid
+Where to buy: From $65, buy from Ergokid.

 Looking to take the load off completely?
 Nikidom lets kids roll their books to and from school with ease on wheels.
 The handle is designed to allow kids to push the bag in front of them to reduce the strain of dragging it behind them.
 This bag is completely strapless so kids won’t be able to carry it which means no chance of back pain: hurrah!
 The oversized wheels let kids roll their bags up short flights of stairs with ease, but it’s probably not the best option if their classroom is a few storeys up.

-From $178, buy from Ergokid
+Where to buy: From $178, buy from Ergokid.